Sialis

 • Don't monitor side/front opening boxes after bluebird nestlings are 12-14 days old, to avoid premature fledging.
 If you observe parents feeding the babies regularly during the day, that is generally a sign that things are okay.

 • If babies do prematurely fledge, and are unable to fly, try to capture them (throw a towel over them) and return them to the box.
 Stuff a sock in the hole until they calm down (maybe 15 minutes.)
 Sometimes they will jump right back out.
-If possible install a 1" hole restrictor so parents can continue to feed, but babies can not exit, and remove the restrictor when fledging would typically occur.
+If possible install a 1″ hole restrictor so parents can continue to feed (but cannot remove fecal sacs), but babies cannot exit, and you MUST remove the restrictor when fledging would typically occur.
 See more info.

 What should I do when I monitor?